R0bk/openclio/README.md

 ```
 4. Open your browser to the URL shown in the terminal (typically http://localhost:5173)

-## Key Features

-- **Privacy First**: Enforces minimum cluster sizes and other privacy protections
-- **Hierarchical Organization**: Automatically builds multi-level cluster hierarchies
-- **Customizable**: Configure clustering parameters, privacy thresholds, and more
-- **Production Ready**: Built for scalability and real-world use

 ## Implementation Notes

 This implementation differs from the original paper in a few ways: